liu-yunfei/Timeplanner/README.md

 4. If you find any bugs or have any suggestions, please use **Issues** to report.
 5. Enjoy coding!

-                from from PolyU Timeplanner Group
+                from super PolyU Timeplanner Group